-One key dimension of the overfishing crisis is illegal, unregulated, and unreported fishing, also known as pirate fishing.
+One key dimension of the overfishing crisis is illegal, unregulated, and unreported fishing.
 It occurs across all types of fisheries, whether under national jurisdiction or on the high seas, small scale to large industrialized operations.
 Illegal fishing accounts for an estimated 20% of the world’s catch and as much as 50% of the catch in some fisheries.

 Illegal fishers use various strategies to evade apprehension by authorities and ignore the laws and agreements that protect fish and other marine species.
 They often disguise the origin of their illegal catch so well that it is sold legitimately into consumer markets—mainly in Japan, the EU, the U.S. and other developed countries.

 Because fishing operations occur far from the eyes of consumers and regulators, more transparent and traceable fishing practices are necessary.
 WWF is working with partners towards a fully traceable seafood supply chain and more responsible fisheries management.